Best Ways to Get Around in China Last updated on 2019-05-07

-Read more about traveling by train in China (and book your tickets) here.
+Read more about traveling by train in China here.

 Flying is still the best way to get to destinations that are very remote or far away.
-It’s important to note, however, that flights are regularly delayed or canceled, and they can be expensive, especially during peak tourist season.
+It’s important to note, however, that flights are regularly delayed or canceled, especially during rain season, and they can be expensive during peak tourist season.

-If you want to visit a destination close to a city, like the Great Wall or the Leshan Giant Buddha (near Chengdu), you can book a taxi or private car.
+If you want to visit a destination close to a city, like the Great Wall near Beijing, you can book a taxi or private car.
 Taking public transportation, like buses, is cheaper, but the process can be complicated and difficult to navigate if you don’t speak Chinese.
 Sometimes a taxi or private car is the best option.
-If you’re staying at a hotel, the staff can always help you figure out the best way to get to a nearby tourist site.

 You can't rent a car in China with a foreign driver's license, and the process of applying for a temporary Chinese license is kind of fussy.
 That, and traffic in China is notorious for being chaotic and crazy.
 That said, if renting a car is a must while you’re in China, you can read more about that process here.

-In big cities like Beijing or Shanghai, the subway is the cheapest way to get around and it’s very intuitive.
+Many cities in China, including Beijing, Shanghai, Guangzhou, Xi’an, Chengdu, Chongqing, Suzhou, and Hangzhou, have cheap and efficient metro systems.
+The subway is the cheapest way to get around and it’s very intuitive.
+In many cities you can buy a public transport card that can also be used on public buses.
 Signage and announcements are all in English, so it's easy to figure out which way to go.
 Most tourist sites in Beijing, for instance, can be reached by subway.
 We recommend avoiding the subway around rush hour, however, as it can get very crowded.